-South Africa 2006: They are really quite cuddly once they get used to you, but this full grown male cheetah demands respect.
+South Africa 2006 – He really is quite cuddly once he gets used to you, but he is a full-grown male cheetah and he demands respect.

-Meeting the Duchess of York after a fundraising show at the Artscape Theatre in Cape Town, South Africa, 2000.
+Meeting the Duchess of York after a fundraising show at the Artscape Theatre in Cape Town, South Africa – 1999.

 First Hypnotist on TV – 10 December 1992.

 My home – and fallout shelter – in Cape Town, South Africa.

 With Ronny Hansen, CEO of Medicor and Director of Hypnoseakademiet, Europe’s premier Hypnotherapy and EFT Training School, in Oslo, Norway – 2015.

 Flying a Tiger Moth in Rotorua, New Zealand with Instructor pilot Warwick Bleakey in the back seat – 1987.